Terradue/doc-tep-geohazards/source/community-guide/user.rst

 2. Once you are done, just click on **Submit** to save your changes.

 ..
 NOTE::
-		Direct access to your EO-SSO account is provided by clicking on **EO-SSO account.
+		Direct access to your EO-SSO account is provided by clicking on *EO-SSO account*.

 Change your password
 --------------------